jinghuazhao/Mixed-Models/README.md

 2. **[JSS](JSS)**.
 [Bayesian Linear Mixed Model with Polygenic Effects](https://www.jstatsoft.org/index)
-extends work reported in the above paper to the Bayesian framework, incorporating a variety of implementations which seem familiar in general statistics as with specialised software initially developed for plant genetics.
+extends work reported in the above paper to the Bayesian framework, incorporating a variety of implementations often seen in general statistics literature as with specialised software initially developed for plant genetics.

 3. **[GxE](GxE)**.
 An analysis utilises both frequentist and Bayesian approaches to the study of GxE interaction.